kamleshpawar17/MocoNetApp/README.md

 Click on **Process** to run the AI motion correction algorithms on the input images.

-Click in **Download** to save motion corrected images.
+Click in **Download** to save motion-corrected images.
 (It will be a zip file containing all the processed dicom images)

 The GUI uses [papya viewer](https://github.com/rii-mango/Papaya).
-Explore the top right corner icons of the image viewer for image roatation and dynamic range settings.
+Explore the top right corner icons of the image viewer for image rotation and dynamic range settings.

-**Note:** If viewer shows the same image even after uploading the new images, this is because the broweser is displaying image from the cache.
+**Note:** If the viewer shows the same image even after uploading the new images, this is because the browser is displaying images from the cache.
 On macOS + google chrome, use cmd+shift+r to bypass cache or use shift+reload-click